librosa/librosa/CONTRIBUTING.md

     want to read [Working with Submodules](https://github.blog/2016-02-01-working-with-submodules/)
     for a better understanding of how this works.

-3. Remove any previously installed librosas:

-          $ pip uninstall librosa

-and install your local copy with testing dependencies:
+3. Set the upstream remote to the Librosa's repo:

+          $ git remote add upstream git@github.com:librosa/librosa.git

+4. Create a new conda environment in order to install dependencies:

+          $ conda create -n librosa-dev python=3.9

+          $ conda env update -n librosa-dev --file .github/environment-ci.yml

+          $ conda activate librosa-dev

-          $ pip install -e .[tests]
+          $ pip install -e '.[tests]'

-4. Create a branch to hold your changes:
+5. Create a branch to hold your changes:

-          $ git checkout -b my-feature
+          $ git checkout -b <NAME-NEW-BRANCH>

    and start making changes.
 Never work in the ``main`` branch!

-5. Work on this copy on your computer using Git to do the version control.
-When you're done editing, do:
+6. Work on this copy on your computer using Git to do the version control.
+You can check your modified files using:

+          $ git status

+7. When you're done editing, do:

-          $ git add modified_files
+          $ git add <PATH-TO-MODIFIED-FILES>
-          $ git commit
+          $ git commit -m "<COMMIT-MESSAGE>"

    to record your changes in Git, then push them to GitHub with:

-          $ git push -u origin my-feature
+          $ git push -u origin <NAME-NEW-BRANCH>

 Finally, go to the web page of your fork of the librosa repo, and click 'Pull request' to send your changes to the maintainers for